Skip to main content

 Eco also mentions the creation of hundreds of artificial language projects during the seventeenth and eighteenth centuries.
 Based on the website of the Language Creation Society and social networking groups, it is possible to estimate that today this number reaches a few thousand with a wide variety of purposes.

 The built languages often constitute a portal for alternative ways of thinking and cultures to the known reality.
-Words are created with different concepts, alphabets, phonetics and structures which, in themselves, consist of signs that translate different realities in relation to the existing one.
+Words are created with different concepts, alphabets, phonetics, and structures which, in themselves, consist of signs that translate different realities in relation to the existing one.

-According to Peterson, in order for the created language to have some audience, it must be linked to a purpose and he mentions the thought of J. R. R. Tolkien during the creation of the language with his own name: Tolkien.
+According to Peterson, in order for the created language to have some audience, it must be linked to a purpose, and he mentions the thought of J. R. R. Tolkien during the creation of the language with his own name: Tolkien.

 Thus, the idea of a link between language and culture is strengthened even in the case of artificial languages, which may have different motivations, among which are those to facilitate communication between different peoples, bringing them together.